 Indoor flying differs from outdoor flying.
 The drone is constantly near people and objects when used indoors and the chances of it striking someone or something are much higher than outdoors.

 Injury to the drone operator

-The risk to the operator and assistants is the highest, die to their constant proximity to the drone during take-off, landing, flight trimming and changing batteries.
+The risk to the operator and assistants is the highest, due to their constant proximity to the drone during take-off, landing, flight trimming and changing batteries.

 Injury to the public

 The "public" includes private individuals and staff sharing the same space as the drone.
-This can be the intended audience or observers, or oblivious passers-by.
+This can be the intended audience or observers or oblivious passers-by.
 Onlookers and passers-by should never be allowed underneath the drone.
-A kilogram weight does not need to fall from very high to kill someone.
+A kilogram weight does not need to fall from very high to cause serious injury.

 General damage to property

 This includes the infrastructure that the drone is flying within, the goods, light, windows and the drone itself.
 There are also other risks such as fire and the drone becoming stranded in high places.